pkeilbach/htwg-practical-nlp/docs/lectures/attention_models.md

     > Vincent van Gogh is a painter, known for his stunning and emotionally expressive artworks.

-    When encoding the _query_ `van Gogh`, the output may be `Vincent van Gogh` as the _key_ with `painter` as the associated _value_.
+    When encoding the _query_ `van Gogh`, the output may be `Vincent van Gogh` as the _key_, with `painter` as the associated _value_.

-    The architecture stores keys and values in a table, which it can then use for future decoding:
+    The model stores keys and values in a table, which it can then use for future decoding:

     | Key | Value |
     | --- | --- |